SuiteScript FAQ

 });

-N/ui/message Module and N/ui/dialog Module are executable in client scripts only.
+N/ui/message Module and N/ui/dialog Module only work in client scripts.

 Is there a change in creating subrecords in SuiteScript 2.x?

-Yes.
-SuiteScript 2.x includes changes in how your script subrecords.
+Yes, SuiteScript 2.x has changes in how you create subrecords.

 See Subrecord Scripting in SuiteScript 2.x Compared With 1.0 for more details.